What Is the Fair Debt Collection Practices Act - FDCPA?

 - Before Debt Collectors Bother You

-People you owe money to have a right to attempt to collect what's owed to them.
-But they do have to play by the rules.
+People you owe money have a right to collect what's owed to them.
+But they have to play by the rules.
 That's where the Fair Debt Collection Practices Act (FDCPA) comes in.

-The FDCPA helps keep you safe from harassment and unfair treatment.
-If you're being contacted by debt collectors, know your rights.
+The FDCPA helps keep you safe from being harassed and treated unfairly.
+If you're contacted by debt collectors, know your rights, and what they mean for you.

 What Is the Fair Debt Collection Practices Act?

 The Fair Debt Collection Practices Act is a set of federal rules that keeps debt collectors in check.
-Specifically, the FDCPA spells out what debt collectors can and can’t do when attempting to collect certain types of debt.
+The FDCPA spells out exactly what debt collectors can and can’t do while trying to collect certain types of debt.

-In short, the Act is there to protect consumers from abusive, unfair, or deceptive practices.
-It applies to a range of different entities, including:
+In short, the FDCPA is there to protect all of us from abusive, unfair, or deceptive practices.
+It applies to a range of entities, including:

 Debt buyers